-More and more, companies in the Netherlands are exploring the possibility to source talented people from other countries.
+More and more companies in the Netherlands are exploring the possibility to source talented people from abroad.
 And graduates from other countries are more and more open to the option to work abroad.
 The Dutch immigration legislation knows a number of immigration possibilities for graduates in order to bring together supply and demand.

 Search year – For graduates in the Netherlands

 - For students who will (soon) be graduating from a Dutch university.
 Required: a diploma or a declaration from the university in which the University declares all conditions are met for graduation + the date you will be awarded your diploma.

 - The sticker that labour is free on the Dutch labour market will be issued right after a visit to an IND office.
 During this visit both your identity and the required documents will be checked.

 - There are no salary requirements, besides the minimum wage.